stijn-dejongh/lovecraft_public_domain/raw_converts/c.md

 indolently in the sunshine which seemed never to lessen or disappear.
-At length Athib told him that their journey was near its end, and that they would soon enter the harbour of Serannian, the pink marble city of the clouds, which is built on that ethereal coast where the west wind flows into the sky; but as the highest of the city&rsquo;s carven towers came into sight there was a sound somewhere in space, and Kuranes awaked in his London garret.
+At length Athib told him that their journey was near its end, and that they would soon enter the harbour of Serannian, the pink marble city of the clouds, which is built on that ethereal coast where the west wind flows into the sky; but as the highest of the city's carven towers came into sight there was a sound somewhere in space, and Kuranes awaked in his London garret.

   For many months after that Kuranes sought the marvellous city of Celepha&iuml;s